 - protected people under the Immigration and Refugee Protection Act (Canada) who are entitled to work in Canada

 - business owners (incorporated, unincorporated, sole-proprietor, partnerships) with 4 or fewer employees, including all owners, are now eligible trainees

 All eligible trainees must live in Alberta.
+(Employment may be verified.)